Augmentative and Alternative Communication (AAC) Programs and Devices

 Regional Center may also fund services from Orange County’s Assistive Technology Exchange Center (ATEC), which can provide the following:

-- AAC devices, both high- and low-tech (including a loan program);
+• AAC devices, both high- and low-tech (including a loan program)

-- parent training and support; and
+• parent training and support

-speech language services with SLPs who can visit a child’s home and school to provide support and training for a child’s device.
+• speech language services with SLPs who can visit a child’s home and school to provide support and training for a child’s device

 For children who are unable to speak verbally or have difficulties doing so, AAC devices can be obtained through the California DOR’s Voice Options Program.

-Grants
+Grants for AAC

 Who should receive training to use an AAC program or device?